OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 ## File ownership and retention

 Office Scripts are stored in a user's OneDrive.
-They follow the same retention and deletion policies.
+They follow the retention and deletion policies specified by Microsoft OneDrive.
 To learn how to handle scripts that were created and shared by a user being removed from your organization, see [OneDrive retention and deletion](/onedrive/retention-and-deletion).

 ## See also